 The Board does not enter into plea bargains.
 Neither has any mutual agreement on other liability matters (which would have to take the form of an administrative contract) been tested in Turkey.
-However, the proposed amendment to the Competition Law, which is currently pending before the parliament, intends to introduce a settlement procedure into Turkish cartel enforcement.
+When enacted, the new Draft Proposal for the Amendment of the Competition Law (Draft Law) issued by the Turkish Competition Authority in 2013 is expected to introduce a form of settlement procedure into Turkish cartel enforcement.
+However, the Draft Law still remains null and void as it had not been submitted and proposed to the presidency of the Turkish parliament in the new legislative year.
+Currently, there are no indications as to whether or not the Draft Law will be renewed but it could be anticipated that there will be no comprehensive and significant changes to the previous version.